Darkwulf183/Marlin-2.0.8-Color-and-LVGL-Ui-pre-defined-update.cbd-and-assets/README.md

 # This repository is a ready to install Version of the official Marlin, with Tronxy X5SA (and variants) ready for install.
 # Important: The Z steps are not correct for almost all predefined boards !!!!
 They are set to 700 steps/mm for all V5 and V6 boards except V6 190319.
 But they have to be 800 steps/mm.
 Please change the setting before the first print!!!!
 For the V6 190319 it is correct with 400 steps/mm.
 ## Beware of the LVGL Ui.
-This one is buggy with the Chitu boards.
+This one is bugy with the Chitu boards.
 Only those who know exactly how to avoid the errors should use them!

 ## JUST uncomment the option for your machine
 ```cpp